Gallant Nigerian Army commanding officer dies in Boko Haram attack - Premium Times Nigeria

 A spokesperson for the Nigerian Army, Sagir Musa, did not immediately answer telephone calls seeking comments about the latest attack that saw a senior military officer and his subordinates killed in action.

 PREMIUM TIMES has withheld the identity of the lieutenant colonel to allow the military enough time to send notice to his relatives.
-His colleagues describe him as a gallant officer who has lead his troops to inflict damage on the terrorists in the recent past.
+His colleagues describe him as a gallant officer who led his troops to inflict damage on the terrorists in the recent past.

 The development may likely prompt another reshuffling in Nigeria’s anti-Boko Haram strategy, coming barely a month after a lieutenant colonel and commanding officer of the 145 Task Force Battalion was killed in action.